-Based on our existing cash balance as of June 30, 2020, our research and development plans and our timing expectations related to our development programs for IMVT-1401, we expect to be able to fund our operating expenses and capital expenditure requirements into the first half of 2022.
+Based on our expected cash resources, our research and development plans and our timing expectations related to the commencement of our development programs for IMVT-1401, we expect to be able to fund our operating expenses and capital expenditure requirements through at least the second half of 2021.
 However, we have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we expect.